About this release

-Brambles is the solo project of Mark Dawson, born in Britain, permanent resident of Australia and currently living who-knows-where as he travels Europe and beyond.
+Brambles is the solo project of Mira, born in Britain, permanent resident of Australia and currently living who-knows-where as they travel Europe and beyond.

 Crucially, the house also played home to a piano; during the night-time this was where Brambles sat, working out melodies and making recordings into the small hours.
 Sometimes the piano is at the forefront (as on the solo piano piece, 'Unsayable'), while at other times it plays a support role to plucked and bowed strings, haunted woodwind instruments, whispered field recordings and distant chimes ('To Speak of Solitude').

 This is undeniably a night-time album, it has that still, peaceful quality to it, the same you get when you walk down a deserted street at night.
 And despite the slow pace, the music rarely seems melancholic - there's a sense of contentedness which pervades the album from beginning to end.
 Mira seems very at ease with life and there's a similar spirit to the music, it is deep, thoughtful and optimistic - in the words of Donal Whelan (who mastered the final album), "it's like being wrapped up in a warm blanket".
 Even the slightly more sinister "Deep Corridor", which plunges you to the depths of the ocean, has that "cosy catastrophe" feel to it.
 I can't help but think of Blade Runner and Vangelis when I hear it.